Why rainscreen cladding is a catalyst for architectural regeneration

 The upper storeys of the building, including a new extension, are clad in our Proteus HR Aluminium panels with a bespoke bronze United Anodisers (540) finish.
 This was chosen because it reflects the history of the area, which has been at the centre of London’s jewellery and precious metal trade for centuries.
 We also fabricated bespoke extruded vertical and horizontal fins in the same finish.

-The beneficial effects of regeneration on a wider area was demonstrated during the transformation of Chester’s Art Deco Odeon cinema into an international cultural centre.
+The beneficial effects of regeneration on a wider area were demonstrated during the transformation of Chester’s Art Deco Odeon cinema into an international cultural centre.
 It brings a theatre and cinema back to Chester after a decade long absence.
 Storyhouse incorporates the Grade 2 listed shell of the locally loved former 1936 Odeon cinema with the addition of a 150-seat studio theatre that sits on top of the main auditorium, clad in our Proteus HR TECU copper ribbed, abstracted rainscreen clad fins.
 This ‘copper pavilion’ is covered entirely in our Proteus HR cladding, demonstrating how new architectural additions to an existing listed building can embellish the original design.

 We have looked at three different types of regeneration projects here.
 The first showed how a new build within a regeneration area can create a catalyst for change.
 The second illustrates how older industrial buildings can be re-purposed through the use of modern rainscreen cladding systems.
 Chester Storyhouse stands out in terms of demonstrating why we should embrace the regeneration of listed buildings.
 Officially opened by the Queen in 2018, it continues to re-energise Chester city centre.

 The common theme running through all these projects is rainscreen cladding.
 Not a modern idea – it has been used to protect buildings for centuries – but one that has kept up with the times thanks to an extended choice of materials and finishes now available.